List of DC Comics characters: L: Lupek

-Lupek I
+Lupek (DNAlien)

-Lupek is a werewolf-like DNAlien from the artificial planet Transilvane.
-He and the vampire-like Dragorin search for their creator Dabney Donovan, during which they encounter Superman and Jimmy Olsen.
+Lupek is a wolf-like DNAlien from the artificial planet Transilvane.
+He and Dragorin search for their creator Dabney Donovan, during which they encounter Superman and Jimmy Olsen.
 Both of them later find Transilvane in an abandoned graveyard and learn of a "Demon Dog" that threatens Transilvane.
 Once Superman stops the "Demon Dog", which was actually a device filled with chemical defoliant, Lupek and his fellow monsters return to Transilvane.

-Dragorin and Lupek represent Transilvane in the Demolition Run where they ride a skeletal monster truck.
-When their monster truck is taken out by Superboy, Dragorin and Lupek retreat back to Transilvane.

-When Transilvane becomes more organized, Lupek leads his werewolves in ruling their part of Transilvane and later has a daughter named Hood.
-Lupek's werewolves save a visiting Superman and Dabney Donovan from the zombies that reside in the zombie territory and later take them to meet with Dragorin.

-Lupek the Wolverine Man
+Lupek (wolverine)

 The Metropolis Zoo was raided by Dragorin, who obtained a wolverine for Dabney Donovan to make use of.
-Donovan does off-screen experiments on the wolverine and transforms it into a humanoid form named Lupek the Wolverine Man whose teeth can cut through bones and whose claws can cut through steel.
-In front of a circus attended by Donovan's clones, a captive Guardian battles Lupek in a cage match and manages to defeat him after a long battle.
+Donovan does off-screen experiments on the wolverine and transforms it into a humanoid form called Lupek.
+A captive Guardian battles Lupek in a cage match and manages to defeat him after a long battle.

 Anthony Lupus

-Anthony Lupus is a character appearing in American comic books published by DC Comics.

 Anthony Lupus is a former Olympic Decathlon champion who suffers from severe headaches until he meets Professor Milo, who uses a drug to treat them and transforms him into a werewolf in the process.
 Bruce Wayne later meets Anthony's younger sister Angela who is in need of a bone marrow transplant.
 After going to Alaska and catching Anthony, Batman persuades him to help Angela while promising to help cure Anthony.

 In the 2023 series Tales of the Titans, Deathstroke employs Lupus while fighting Beast Boy.
 Lupus intends to cure himself by using a serum created from Beast Boy's blood.
 Instead, the serum strengthens Lupus' wolf form, gives it the capability of speech, and awakens its dormant personality, which had been separate from Lupus for some time.
 The wolf confronts Beast Boy, who subdues it until the sun rises and reverts Lupus to his human form.